-Bequest of which revocation is prevented by coercion: Where property is bequeathed and the revocation of the bequest is prevented by coercion, the legatee must hold the property for the benefit of the testator's legal representative.
+Bequest of which revocation is prevented by coercion.

+Marginal heading.
+Where property is bequeathed and the revocation of the bequest is prevented by coercion, the legatee must hold the property for the benefit of the testator's legal representative.
-86. Transfer pursuant to rescindable contract

-Where property is transferred in pursuance of contract which is liable to rescission or induced by fraud or mistake, the transferee must, on receiving notice to that effect, hold the property for the benefit of the transferor, subject to repayment by the latter of the consideration actually paid.

-87. Debtor becoming creditor's representative

-Where a debtor becomes the executor or other legal representative of his creditor, he must hold the debt for the benefit of the persons interested therein.

-88. Advantage gained by fiduciary

-Where a trustee, executor, partner, agent, director of a company, legal advisor, or other person bound in a fiduciary character to protect the interests of another person, by availing himself of his character, gains for himself any pecuniary advantage, or where any person, so bound enters into any dealings under circumstances in which his own interests are, or may be, adverse to those of such other person and thereby gains for himself a pecuniary advantage, he must hold for the benefit of such other person the advantage so gained.
+- 86. Transfer pursuant to rescindable contract.
+Where property is transferred in pursuance of a contract which is liable to rescission or induced by fraud or mistake, the transferee must, on receiving notice to that effect, hold the property for the benefit of the transferor, subject to repayment by the latter of the consideration actually paid. - 87.
+Debtor becoming creditor's representative.
+Where a debtor becomes the executor or other legal representative of his creditor, he must hold the debt for the benefit of the persons interested therein. - 88.
+Advantage gained by fiduciary.-Where a trustee, executor, partner, agent, director of a company, legal adviser, or other person bound in a fiduciary character to protect the interests of another person, by availing himself of his character, gains for himself any pecuniary advantage, or where any person so bound enters into any dealings under circumstances in which his own interests are, or may be, adverse to those of such other person and thereby gains for himself a pecuniary advantage, he must hold for the benefit of such other person the advantage so gained.

-- (a) A, an executor, buys at an undervalue from B, a legatee, his claim under the will, B is ignorant of the value of the bequest.
+- (a) A, an executor, buys at an undervalue from B, a legatee, his claim under the will.
+B is ignorant of the value of the bequest.
 A must hold for the benefit of B the difference between the price and value. - (b) A, a trustee, uses the trust-property for the purpose of his own business.
-A holds for the benefit of his beneficiary the profits arising from such user. - (c) A, a trustee, retires from his trust in consideration of his successor paying him a sum of money.
-A holds such money for the benefit of his beneficiary. - (d) A, a partner, buys land in his own name with funds belonging to the partnership.
-A holds such land for the benefit of the partnership. - (e) A, a partner, employed on behalf of himself and his co-partners is negotiating the terms of a lease, clandestinely stipulates with the lessor for payment to himself of a lakh of rupees.
-A holds the lakh for the benefit of the partnership.
+A holds for the benefit of his beneficiary the profits arising from such user.